Snowflake looks to raise about $2.38 billion in U.S. IPO

 (Reuters) - Snowflake Inc SNOW.N, backed by venture capital firm Sequoia, said on Tuesday it expects to raise about $2.38 billion in its initial public offering in the United States, about two weeks after it made its financial documents public.

-The company set a price target of between $75 and $85 per share for its sale of 28 million shares.
+The cloud-based data warehouse firm set a price target of between $75 and $85 per share for its sale of 28 million shares.

-Berkshire Hathway Inc (BRKa.N) and Salesforce Ventures LLC, each, agreed to buy $250 million of its stocks in a private placement, the company said. (bit.ly/2F8R3mw)
+Berkshire Hathway Inc (BRKa.N) and Salesforce Ventures LLC, each, agreed to buy $250 million of its stocks in a private placement, Snowflake said. (bit.ly/2F8R3mw)

 Snowflake confidentially filed to go public earlier this year, shortly after its last funding in February that valued it at over $12 billion.
 Sequoia owned an 8.4% stake in the company prior to the offering.